 PT Freeport Indonesia

-These 37 shooting incidents resulted in ten injuries to workforce members transiting the Main Supply Road, as well as two injuries to medical services contractors administering care to a community member (who was also injured).
-During related law enforcement actions, government security forces personnel suffered seven injuries and two fatalities.
-In response to the security conditions, dependents were temporarily demobilized from the affected project area from November 24, 2017 to January 8, 2018.
-The safety of our workforce is a critical concern, and PT-FI works cooperatively with the Indonesian government to address security issues.
-The investigation of these incidents by the Indonesian authorities remain ongoing.
-We also restrict use of the road leading to our mining and milling operations to secured convoys, including transport of personnel by armored vehicles in designated areas.
-From the outset of PT-FI’s operations, the Indonesian government has looked to PT-FI to provide logistical and infrastructure support and assistance for these necessary services because of the limited resources of the Indonesian government and the remote location of and lack of development in Papua.
-PT-FI’s support for the Indonesian government security institutions assigned to the operations area represents a prudent response to its requirements to protect its workforce and property, better ensuring that personnel are properly fed and lodged, and have the logistical resources to patrol PT-FI’s roads and secure its operating area.
-The provision of such support is consistent with the scope of PT-FI’s project area comprising approximately 2900 square kilometers, our philosophy of responsible corporate citizenship, and is in keeping with our commitment to pursue practices that will promote human rights.
-In 2017, the majority of PT-FI’s security budget (70%) was directed to PT-FI’s own industrial security requirements (including employee and contractor direct costs, and associated overhead).
-The remainder of the budget (30%) represented PT-FI support to host government security elements and totaled $23 million.
+These 37 shooting incidents resulted in 14 injuries to workforce members transiting the Main Supply Road, as well as two injuries to medical services contractors administering care to a community member (who was also injured).
+During related law enforcement actions, government security personnel suffered eight injuries and two fatalities.
+In response to these heightened security conditions, workforce dependents were temporarily demobilized from the affected project area from November 24, 2017 to January 8, 2018.

+PTFI, like all businesses and residents of Indonesia, relies on the Indonesian government for the maintenance of public order, upholding the rule of law and protection of personnel and property.
+From the outset of PTFI’s operations, the Indonesian government has looked to PTFI to provide logistical and infrastructure support and assistance for these necessary services because of the limited resources of the Indonesian government and the remote location of and lack of development in Papua.
+PTFI’s financial support of the Indonesian government security institutions assigned to PTFI’s operations area represents a prudent response to PTFI’s requirements and commitments to protect its workforce and property, and better ensuring that personnel are properly fed and lodged and have the logistical resources to patrol PTFI’s roads and secure its area of operations.
+In addition, the provision of such support is consistent with the scope of PTFI’s project area comprising approximately 2900 square kilometers, our philosophy of responsible corporate citizenship, and reflects our commitment to pursue practices that respect and promote human rights.
+In 2018, the majority of PTFI’s security budget (68 percent) was directed to PTFI’s own industrial security requirements (including employee and contractor direct costs, and associated overhead).
+The remainder of the budget (32 percent) represented PTFI’s support costs for government-provided security and totaled $27 million.
 Please refer to our 2018 Report to the Voluntary Principles Plenary for more information.

 Cerro Verde, like all businesses and residents of Peru, relies on the Peruvian government for the maintenance of public order, upholding the rule of law and the protection of personnel and property.
 The Peruvian government is responsible for employing police personnel and directing their operations.

-Cerro Verde also has limited public security forces in support of its operation, with the arrangement defined through an MOU with the Peruvian National Police (PNP).
+Cerro Verde also has limited public security forces in support of its operation, with the arrangement defined through an MOU with the PNP.
 Under Peruvian law, PNP officers may volunteer to be assigned to operations such as Cerro Verde during their scheduled leave.
 This allows the officers to supplement their government salaries at a rate set by Government.
 They retain their full powers as officers of the law when performing this role and wear their police uniforms, but are not armed.
 The MOU was last updated in December 2017.
 It covers a two-year term and details the working relationship between Cerro Verde and the PNP, including areas of support and coordination.
 The MOU also includes a commitment to the Voluntary Principles as well as the United Nations Code of Conduct for and Basic Principles on the Use of Force and Firearms by Law Enforcement Officials, Peruvian human rights law and the related the human rights manual, and other applicable national or international norms related to human rights and international humanitarian law.
-The total cost to Cerro Verde for this support totaled approximately $1 million in 2017.
+The total cost to Cerro Verde for this support totaled approximately $1 million in 2018.
 This support is primarily remuneration, but also includes a limited amount for in-kind support (e.g., daily bus transportation to and from the mine, food and incidentals) provided by the Company.
 Please refer to our 2018 Report to the Voluntary Principles Plenary for more information.